epleaner/emotions-wheel/README.md

 For checking in with yourself.

-Built using React + Next, MongoDB, emotion, Theme-UI, with serverless auth supported by Passport.
+Built using React, Next, Chakra-UI, and MongoDB, with serverless auth supported by Passport.
+Hosted on Now.

-## Features to add
+## Roadmap

 ### account